Great Andamanese: Demographics

 (The prefixed forms of the names actually refer to the respective languages, but they are often used for the tribes themselves.)
-By 1994 there were also 4 Great Andamanese individuals with no tribal affiliation.
+By 1994 there were also four Great Andamanese individuals with no tribal affiliation.

-The Great Andaman islands run in a north–south line for some 350 km but are only some 50 km wide at its widest extent.
+The Great Andaman islands run in a north–south line for some 350 km but are only some 50 km wide at their widest extent.
 This peculiar geography meant that each tribe typically had only two or three neighbours.
 Indeed, until colonial times, the northern and southern tribes seemed unaware of each other's existence.
 Except for the Bea and Bale, who had intense and friendly relations and whose languages were mutually intelligible to some extent, there was little interaction between the tribes at the time of first European contacts.
 The tribes were further split into smaller units—"septs", "local groups", and families—and also between shore-dwellers (aryoto) and forest-dwellers (eremtaga).